Pattern System: Habits, identity, and internal loops.

 Organizational Lens

-Organizations have collective patterns: how conflict is avoided, how urgency is rewarded, how failure is shamed.
+Organizations have collective patterns: how conflict is avoided, how urgency is rewarded, how failure is shamed, how decisions are delayed or rushed.
 Those loops shape output and recovery as much as any policy.
+These patterns persist even after leadership changes, restructures, or strategic pivots because they were never integrated—only overridden.
 Seeing pattern as system-level makes culture change a design problem, not a lecture series.
+Culture change requires the same conditions as individual change: sustained regulation, safety to try alternatives, and time for integration.

 Coherence over time